Sani Bello: Later career

 After retirement in 1979, Colonel Bello held various part-time appointments as a chairman of Niger State Green Revolution, Niger State NYSC, Niger State Polytechnic and Niger State Science and Technical School.
+Sani Bello Science College Dawakin Kudu, Kano, a renowned public science school under the Science and Technical Schools Board, Kano state was also named after him in the 2010s, formerly called "Dawakin Kudu Science College, Kano".
 He served as the Chairman of Nigerian Table Tennis Federation (a pastime of his) and led the national team to the Commonwealth Table Tennis Championships and 1983 World Table Tennis Championships in Tokyo.
 He later served as the Nigerian High Commissioner (Ambassador) to Zimbabwe from 1984 to 1986.

 On his return home from Zimbabwe, Colonel Bello cultivated clients, business associates and friends who have extended his business interests in: banking, insurance, construction, and telecommunications.
 He maintains personal and business links with his childhood friends General Ibrahim Babangida and General Abdulsalami Abubakar.
 In 1993, he co-founded Amni, a national oil and gas exploration and production company with interests in Ketu and Okoro oilfield.
 He is currently the Chairman of Dantata and Sawoe Construction Company Limited and Mainstream Energy Solutions Limited.
 He is also the Proprietor of Mustafa Comprehensive School in Kontagora.
 His hobbies include table tennis and chess.